-The ISS Transit Finder is a web application designed to aid planning the observations of lunar and solar transits of the largest artificial satellite of our planet, the International Space Station.
+The Satellite Transit Finder is a web application designed to aid planning the observations of lunar and solar transits of the few largest artificial satellites of our planet: the International Space Station, Hubble Space Telescope and Tiangong (Chinese Space Station).
 It is designed to be intuitive and easy to understand even for non-astronomically inclined observers.
 This help page contains information about the features of this website and the interpretation of the prediction results.

 Setting up the calculation